Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/random_walk.md

 ## The wanderlust of a randomly walking particle

-You may feel like a single, coherent being, but you are in fact just a skin-covered bag of trillions of cells that act largely independently.
+You may feel like a single, coherent being, but you are just a skin-covered bag of trillions of cells that act largely independently.
 Cells are full of **proteins**, complex macromolecules that perform nearly every cellular function.
 If a protein could move in a straight line, then it would move at 20 kph or faster[^machinery], meaning that the protein would cover a distance 1 billion times its length every second (analogous to a car traveling at 20 billion kph).
 However, the cytoplasm filling the cell is so densely packed with water molecules that the protein ping-pongs off them, frequently changing direction.

 We will model the movements of a cellular particle such as a protein by a **random walk** in a two-dimensional plane.
 At each step, the particle moves a single unit of distance in a randomly chosen direction.
 The video below shows a randomly walking particle taking 1000 steps.